ruotianluo/ImageCaptioning.pytorch/README.md

 # Requirements
 Python 2.7 (no [coco-caption](https://github.com/tylin/coco-caption) version for python 3), pytorch

+# Pretrained FC model.
+Download pretrained model from [link](https://drive.google.com/drive/folders/0B7fNdx_jAqhtOVBabHRCQzJ1Skk?usp=sharing).
+You also need pretrained resnet which can be downloaded from [pytorch-resnet](https://github.com/ruotianluo/pytorch-resnet.git).

+Then you can follow [this section](#markdown-header-caption-images-after-training).

 # Train your own network on COCO
 **(Almost identical to neuraltalk2)**